systematic-magic/aop/text.rst

 	|
 	| **Figure 4: Calibration results.** Heat map of the difference of s-OS MIRI and l-OS MIRI for all the proteins and parameters after calibration.

 	+ If there are pannels, then there should be description text for each of the pannels.
-Description text for each of the pannels should be preceeded by pannel letter and period.
+Description text should be preceeded by pannel letter and period.
 Pannel letter should be formatted in bold and colored in black.

 	|
 	| `Allowed options:`